Baker Perkins: History

+In 2006 Baker Perkins was acquired by private investors.
+Recent products include molding and forming technology around bread baking.

-It currently operates in two office locations, the headquarters being in Paston, Peterborough with a second office in Grand Rapids, Michigan.
+The business operates in two office locations, the headquarters being in Paston, Peterborough with a second office in Grand Rapids, Michigan.

 Since November 2020, Baker Perkins Ltd. is part of the Schenck Process Group, an international engineering company with headquarters in Darmstadt, Germany.

 Trade Associations

-Baker Perkins maintains close links to the industries it serves through membership of key trade associations and research organisations.
-These include AACC International, PMCA, BEMA and B&CMA in the US: and the Leatherhead Food International and Campden BRI in the UK.
+Baker Perkins is a member of trade associations and research organisations including AACC International, PMCA, BEMA and B&CMA in the US: and the Leatherhead Food International and Campden BRI in the UK.